Prakharyadav27/GitPulse/README.md

 css
 Copy code

-Feel free to adjust the formatting or content as needed!
+Feel free to use this markdown code for your GitPulse project!